 The Bodhisatta was once a king’s appraiser.
 He alone determined the cost of everything the palace bought, and sellers had no choice but to accept his prices.
 The king was a greedy man and did not appreciate that the Bodhisatta paid fair prices, so he decided to replace him.
 Since he sought like-mindedness rather than competence, he chose a random peasant walking by his window to take the job.
 The man was a complete fool and he chose prices for things based entirely on whims rather than their true value.

 In the Lifetime of the Buddha

 The foolish appraiser was an earlier birth of Laludayi, an elder disciple of the Buddha who was quite stupid and often said one thing when he meant another.
 Each morning at the monastery, rice was distributed to the disciples with the elders getting the best rice and the inferior rice going to the younger disciples.
 As Laludayi was in a middle rank, sometimes he got good rice and sometimes not.
 When he did not get it, he complained.
 Eventually the steward told him to do the distribution himself, but he failed miserably at the task and was quickly relieved of the duty.

-When the Buddha heard about it, he told this story so people knew this disciple had been a dullard in the past too.
+When the Buddha heard about it, he told this story so people knew that this disciple had been a dullard in the past too.